mui/mui-x/docs/data/date-pickers/introduction/introduction.md

 ## Basic usage

-All the components can be uncontrolled or controlled by using the `value` / `onChange` props:
+All the components have a `value` / `onChange` API to set and control the values:

 {{"demo": "ControlledComponent.js"}}